The KAF Foundation · Youth Arts & Entrepreneurship · Gainesville, FL

 This is a Gainesville organization.

-A Creator Bound Cohort Member is embedded in a real production cycle and guided through every decision, every role, every setback, and every win.
-By the time they're done, they've done it.
+Creative arts programs for young people in Gainesville, FL and North Central Florida, from single-session classes to our flagship mentorship program.
+You get embedded in a real production cycle and guided through every decision, every role, every setback, and every win.
+By the time you're done, you've done it.

 Creator Bound

-A mentorship and project-based entrepreneurship program for young creatives ages 15 to 25.
+A creative arts and entrepreneurship program for young creatives ages 15 to 25 in Gainesville, FL.
 One quarter.
 One real project.
 The full cycle from concept to showcase to debrief, built around each Cohort Member's specific creative gift.

 Creator Bound Scholar